0x1eef/librot13/README.md

 }
 ```

-## <a id='build'>Build</a>
+## <a id='install'>Install / uninstall</a>

-For now there is no install step.
-Instead the `Makefile` will create `librot13.so` in the project-local `build/`
-directory and from there it can be linked to during compilation.
-For example:
+**Install**

+The install process is specific to Linux for now.
+After the shared library
+and headers are installed `gcc -lrot13` can be used for linking the shared library.

     git clone https://github.com/0x1eef/librot13
     cd librot13
     make
+    sudo make install

+Optionally compile and run the example

-    gcc -Lbuild -lrot13 examples/example.c -o examples/example
+    gcc -lrot13 examples/example.c example
-    ./examples/example
+    ./example

+**Uninstall**

+    sudo make uninstall

 ## <a id='license'>License</a>